 Cyber Attacks Cost Everyone Too Much

 They were charged with one count of conspiracy to commit computer fraud and abuse, which could land them up to five years in prison.
-They were also charged with one count of conspiracy to commit wire fraud and bank fraud, which has them facing a maximum sentence of 30 years in prison.
+They were also charged with one count of conspiracy to commit wire and bank fraud, which has them facing a maximum sentence of 30 years in prison.

 Check out this video on the hackers:

-It’s no wonder that U.S. President Joe Biden is looking to dedicate $9 billion to increase the nation’s cybersecurity.
+It’s no wonder U.S. President Joe Biden is looking to dedicate $9 billion to increase the nation’s cybersecurity.